raspdevpy/ccdoc/guide/Message/messageType.md

 # $messageType
-returns the id of the webhook
+Returns the type of this message.

 #### Usage: `$messageType`